Beautiful Katamari: Downloadable content

 Beautiful Katamari is the first game in the series to include downloadable content.
-Seven additional levels are available individually from the Xbox Live Marketplace.
-Each additional level occupies only about 384 kB on the Xbox 360 console's hard drive, leading game reviewer Aaron Linde to complain that the game was shipped feature-complete but crippled unless players paid additional money.
+Seven additional levels were available individually from the Xbox Live Marketplace.
+Each additional level occupied only about 384 kB on the Xbox 360 console's hard drive, leading game reviewer Aaron Linde to complain that the game was shipped feature-complete but crippled unless players paid additional money.
 One of the Beautiful Katamari achievements explicitly requires that the player "download stages" to be able to build a 1,500,000 km katamari.

-Additional downloads available on the U.S. Xbox Live Marketplace immediately unlock ten cousins or presents at a time.
-These downloads do not introduce new cousins or presents into the game; they merely work around the game's need to have the player find these hidden objects.
+Additional downloads were available on the U.S. Xbox Live Marketplace and they immediately unlocked ten cousins or presents.
+These downloads did not introduce new cousins or presents into the game; they merely worked around the game's need to have the player find these hidden objects.

-Downloadable content for the European market was released May 7, though mistakes were made with the item names, resulting in two items named "Perfectly Sized Katamari" with identical descriptions and only an image to differentiate the two.
+Downloadable content for the European market was released on May 7, but mistakes were made with the item names, resulting in two items named "Perfectly Sized Katamari" with identical descriptions and only an image to differentiate the two.
 There were 6 additional levels available for download on EU Xbox Live Marketplace at the time.

 History and development

-Artist, designer, and creator of the previous Katamari Damacy titles, Keita Takahashi, was not involved with Beautiful Katamari, which was directed by Me & My Katamari co-lead game designer Jun Moriwaki.
+Artist, designer, and creator of the previous Katamari titles, Keita Takahashi, was not involved with Beautiful Katamari, which was directed by Me & My Katamari co-lead game designer Jun Moriwaki.

 Early in 2007, various reports suggested that Beautiful Katamari was in development and might be released in North America in Autumn.
 These reports were based on a United States trademark filing, retailer listings, and a reported announcement by Namco Bandai to retailers.

-A demo was distributed in the September 2007 issue of Official Xbox Magazine and on the Xbox Live Marketplace on August 14.
+A demo was distributed in the September 2007 issue of Official Xbox Magazine and on the Xbox Live Marketplace in August.
 The demo spawned the player in one of several starting points in a single level with a three-minute time limit and an 80 cm katamari.
-The main menu featured the song Nananan Katamari.
+The main menu featured the song "Nananan Katamari".
 The demo level contained a song called Katamari Dancing by Takashi Utsunomiya which is also the opening song.

-According to a press release from Namco Bandai, Beautiful Katamari went gold on October 2, 2007.
-The game was released in North America on October 16, on October 18 in Japan and was released on February 29, 2008 in Europe.
+Beautiful Katamari was released in October 2007 in North America and Japan, and on February 29, 2008 in Europe.

 In 2021, Beautiful Katamari was added to the Xbox One and Xbox Series X and Series S backward compatibility catalog.